adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

 ## Q.31: What is @RequestParam?
-**Answer:** Binds method parameters to query parameters, form data, or parts of multipart requests.
+Binds method parameters to query parameters, form data, or parts of multipart requests.

 **Example:**
 ```java